Ready to learn more?

 This two-year diploma program is designed to prepare students with the knowledge and skills to practice evidence-informed hearing healthcare and to function as an integral member of the interprofessional health- care team.
 Graduates of the program will have demonstrated the necessary patient-focused skills to manage the needs of the hard of hearing.

 The program provides a rich learning environment that utilizes classroom education, laboratory simulation, various interprofessional exercises, and clinical exposure to hone competency.
-The course work is designed to ensure the student is capable to assess hearing and provide hearing patients with appropriate rehabilitation options – in particular, the selection and fitting of today’s technologically-advanced hearing aids.
-Additionally, the course work will prepare the student to manage minor hearing aid and earmold repairs and modifications.
-It will prepare students with the knowledge, skills, attitudes and critical thinking ability for proficiency within a hearing healthcare environment.
+The course work is designed to ensure the student is capable to assess hearing and provide hearing patients with appropriate rehabilitation options – in particular, the selection and fitting of today’s technologically advanced hearing aids.
+Additionally, the coursework will prepare the student to manage minor hearing aids and earmold repairs and modifications.
+It will prepare students with the knowledge, skills, attitudes, and critical thinking ability for proficiency within a hearing healthcare environment.

 After successful completion of the program, graduates are eligible to write national/provincial examinations and to complete 1000 hours of supervised internship through the Association of Hearing Instrument Practitioners (AHIP).